 Friction and contact between sheet and die play an important role in hydroforming processes.
 Classical Coulomb's law is capable of describing only friction effects between effectively rigid bodies and gross sliding of one body relative to another, However if Coulomb's law is applied pointwise in contact problem, then the contact stress developed normal to the contact surface is ill defined.
 In Oden and Pires (1983), nonlocal and nonlinear friction laws and variational principles for contact problems were introduced.

-A method of discretizing the die boundary condition considered for the analysis of metal ti ti a:
+A method of discretizing the die boundary condition considered for the analysis of metal forming processes with arbitrary shaped dies was employed by Oh (1982).